thomasStewDLC25/Altadena25/README.md

 # Altadena25

+These images capture the Altadena, CA wildfires that occured in January 2025.
+The satelite imagery was extracted from images collected from mid January to late January.

 # Altadena Fire NBR Animation using Google Earth Engine

 This repository includes a Google Earth Engine (GEE) script that computes pre- and post-fire Normalized Burn Ratio (NBR) values over Altadena, CA using Landsat 8 and 9 imagery.
 The script creates a smooth animation showing NBR changes across 30 blended frames.